vicjohnson1213/vicjohnson1213.github.io/index.md

 ---
 layout: page
-displayTitle: Hello World :)
+displayTitle: Hello World, I'm Vic!
 exclude: true
 ---

-## Hi there, I'm Vic!

 I'm a software engineer based out of Louisville, KY.
-Professionally, my primary focus has been on full stack web development working on Angular applications and .NET APIs to support them.
-Outside the workplace, I like to explore other disciplines and programming langauages.
-I maintain a couple iOS apps on Apple's App Store, an open source modding platform for a video game, and some other miscellaneous projects.
+Professionally, my primary focus has been on building web applications, mobile applications, and their APIs.
+Personally, I enjoy exploring other disciplines and programming langauages such as video game modding, desktop applications, and Discord/Twitter bots.

 At the end of the day, I just enjoy solving problems and writing software.
 I'm eager to shift disciplines and expand my knowledge where I can.
 Feel free to browse [some of my favorite projects](/projects) for more specific details.

 ## Beyond software